Course Offerings - Catalog 2013-14

 ECO 210 Macroeconomic Analysis

 An investigation of the economic factors determining the level of national income, prices, unemployment, and the rate of economic growth utilizing a number of different theoretical perspectives.
 Consumption, investment, and monetary and fiscal theories are studied in detail.
-Prerequisite: ECO 110 and MAT 140 or equivalent.
+Prerequisite: ECO 110.

 ECO 220 Microeconomic Analysis